Cohort

 Education & Experience

-Agustín is a psychologist, trained on electrophysiology at the Max Plank Institute for Brain Research.
-He received his PhD in psychology and neuroscience and performed a postdoc on neuroscience at University of Heidelberg.
-Now he is director of the Cognitive Neuroscience Center and dean of the behavioral sciences undergraduate program at Universidad San Andres (Argentina), full professor at Universidad Adolfo Ibanez (Chile), and co-director of the Dementia Research Latin American Consortium (ReDLat).
+Agustín is a psychologist trained in electrophysiology at the Max Planck Institute for Brain Research.
+He received his PhD in psychology and neuroscience and completed postdoctoral fellowships in neuroscience at the University of Heidelberg and CONICET.
+He is a full professor at Universidad Adolfo Ibáñez (Chile), founder and co-director of the Dementia Research Latin American Consortium (ReDLat), and director of the Programme in Global Brain Health Research (IPGBHR) at the GBHI in Trinity College.

 University of Heidelberg